holstt/microservice-discord-bot-template/README.md

 ### Feature: Auto-generated help command for command categories

+Required:
-A help command is only provided if the command module class representing the category is decorated with the `Group` and `Summary` attributes.
+- A help message for all commands in a category is only provided if the command module class representing the category is decorated with the `Group` and `Summary` attributes.

-If the command module is decorated with the `Alias` attribute, the aliases will be included in the top of the help message together with the default command name.
+- A command is only included in the help message if it is decorated with the `Summary` attribute.
-If the command module is decorated with the `Remarks` attribute, the content will be included in the top of the help message after aliases.

-The full command call specification will be displayed with parameters in *snake_case*
 The content of the `Summary` attribute for each command should give a description of the command.
 The description is included just below the command call specification.

+Optional:
+- If the command module is decorated with the `Alias` attribute, the aliases will be included in the top of the help message together with the default command name.
+- If the command module is decorated with the `Remarks` attribute, the content will be included in the top of the help message after aliases.
+- The full command call specification will be displayed with parameters in *snake_case*
-If the command module is decorated with the `Remarks` attribute, the content will be included after the command description.
+- If a command is decorated with the `Remarks` attribute, the content will be included after the command description.

 The commands will appear in the help message following the order they are declared in the command module class.